 Cost of earthquake insurance in California

 The price of earthquake insurance is different for every homeowner.
 When calculating earthquake insurance costs, there are a few factors to consider.
-Your earthquake insurance premium is largely depending on the following factors:
+Your earthquake insurance premium is largely dependent on the following factors:

 - The age of your home